functional-koans/koan-template/src/leiningen/new/koan/README.md

 **CUSTOMIZE ME with some project specific details!**

 Koans are a fun and easy way to learn a clojure project - no experience assumed or required.
 Just follow the instructions below to start making tests

-### Getting Started

-run `lein deps` in the project directory.
-This will download all dependencies you need to run the koans.

 ### Running the Koans